mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 ```
 So we have a table named users created with 5 columns specified in 'single quotes'.
 The id is generated automatically by the default

  - [ ] Next make sure your credentials in the config.json file match up with the ones you have setup in MySQL.
-Check that you have all dependencies inss Also be sure to make sure you receive the "Listening on port 8000" message in the console when you start the app.
+Check that you have all dependencies installed.
+Also be sure to make sure you receive the "Listening on port 8000" message in the console when you start the app, since you have the console.log setup for that.
  - [ ] ```'port 8000'``` is specified in the server.js file llcated in the root directory ```/Develop```.

 ## ```server.js```